ocaml-multicore/kcas/README.md

 ## Introduction

-The API of **kcas** is divided into submodules.
+The API of **Kcas** is divided into submodules.
 The main modules are

 - [`Loc`](https://ocaml-multicore.github.io/kcas/doc/kcas/Kcas/Loc/index.html),
   providing an abstraction of _shared memory locations_,